ssheggrud/Mod_20_Project/README.md

 ## ML Model
 ### Overview
 The purpose of our model is to create a supervised learning algorithm to predict the total amount of money raised in a particular zip code for every New York City Mayoral election between 2005 and 2021.
 For our model, we used a Random Forest Regressor.
+The code for our data can be found within the MLScripts folder of our repository.
+The models are named Regressions_2005, Regressions_2009, Regressions_2013, Regressions_2017, and Regressions_2021, with the numbers at the end corresponding with the election year.
 ### Preprocessing
 #### Feature Engineering
 The CSV files were initially sourced from the NYC Campaign Finance Board's website which were first cleaned using SQL and PgAdmin and were then loaded onto a notebook.
 The raw CSV files contained columns with the the amount, matched amount, and previous contributions, and we then aggregated those three columns to create a new column with the total amount of contributions given to a particular candidate.
 We then used Pandas' groupby function to groupby the sum of total amount of contribution based on the zip code from where the donation originated.